LabReNew

 The real source of emissions isn't where most labs are looking

 When people talk about emissions, they usually picture smokestacks or power plants.
+That mental image is outdated.

-Roughly 80 percent of those Scope 3 emissions come from purchased goods and services.
+Looking deeper reveals specificity: approximately 80 percent of those Scope 3 emissions come from purchased goods and services.

 Pipette tips.
 Reagents.
 Freezers.
 Single-use plastics.
 Contract research.
 Equipment you never see on an energy bill.